CoolStop-Studio/Kiwi4/README.md

 # Kiwi4
 Kiwi4 for C++

-A game making framework where the only limit is your imagination!
-(And the 64x64 screen)
+A lua game making framework, designed to make prototyping fast and easy.
+To change project.json location, go to src/globals.cpp and change JSON_PATH.